andarino/EmailMicrosservice/README.md

   "text": "Yep Buddy!
 We gonna do it!"
 }
 ```
-And that's it, the email was to sent to 'destEmail@gmail.com'!
+And that's it, the email was to sent to _destEmail@gmail.com_!